Newnham, Northamptonshire

 Newnham is a village in West Northamptonshire in England.
 The village is 2 mi south of Daventry, 3 mi west from Weedon Bec, 6 mi west of junction 16 of the M1 motorway and 11 mi west of Northampton.
 The A45 road runs a mile northwest of the village.
 The nearest railway station is at Long Buckby, 8 mi northeast.

 The villages name means 'At the new homestead/village' or 'at the new hemmed-in land'.

-The village nestles below a large hill in the valley of the River Nene.
-The village name is thought to derive from the nearby River Nene.
-The hill, called Newnham Hill, is topped by an ancient disused windmill, and has commanding views over the nearby town of Daventry.
-Also on the hill is a large aerial which is part of the air traffic control system of the British Isles.